dmerejkowsky/blog/content/en/pages/about.md

 sharing knowledge and learn from others, which is why I created this blog.

-I mostly program in Python and Rust, and I like solving problems within a team (usually by putting sticky notes on white boards)
+I mostly program in Python and Rust, and I like solving problems using collective intelligence (usually by putting sticky notes on white boards).

 I'm also a teacher and a coach, so  don't hesitate to [get in touch]({{< ref "/pages/contact.md" >}}).